 Mims Davies, Minister for Sport and Civil Society

-As part of our Everyday Active campaign, Kent Sport is committed to making information about activities easier to access, so that more people across Kent and Medway become more active.
+As part of our Everyday Active campaign, Active Kent & Medway is committed to making information about activities easier to access, so that more people across Kent and Medway become more active.
 We’re proud to sign the Active Digital pledge to affirm this commitment.
 No one can do it all alone, but by working together our sector can leverage the power of data and digital innovation to help break down the barriers that make it harder for people to live active lives.

 This is a real tipping point moment.
 Now is the time for the whole sector to collaborate to reach millions more people, remove the barriers they face and supercharge the number of people getting active in England for the health of our nation.